 Deep in debt.
 Debt-ridden.
 Crushing debt.
 There just isn’t a pleasant way to say you owe more money than you’re able to pay.
 Unfortunately, this kind of financial situation can have a negative impact on your annual credit report.
 In fact, the main reason most people end up with a poor credit score or a bad credit rating is that they’re unable to pay their everyday bills, and/or, they owe money to credit card companies and lenders., A “bad” credit score is considered anything below 650, according to credit reporting agencies.
 This can affect your ability to get a personal loan or a mortgage.
 What is the average credit score?
 Experts say in the 670 range.

 There are solutions to this cash flow problem.
 Here are 11 easy ways to repair your credit and earn money:

 - Ever wonder how to improve your credit score?
 Consolidation is a great way to reduce your debt and reverse bad credit.
 It can reduce costly monthly credit card payments, lessen interest costs, and get you out of debt in a shorter period of time.
 This can be done through a balance transfer, which combines all your credit card balances into a new card, preferably one with a lower annual percentage rate (APR) than you have on your current cards.
 This reduces your credit card interest, making paying the balance owed a lot easier.

 - Taking out a personal loan to pay off debt is another way to decrease your bills and fix bad credit fast.
-The loan requires approval, but once the cash in in your bank account, you can pay off your balances all at once.
+The loan requires approval, but once the cash in your bank account, you can pay off your balances all at once.
 Shop around for a loan with the lowest interest rate.
-You can also take out a home equity loan to serve the same purpose, if you own your home.
+You can also take out a home equity loan to serve the same purpose if you own your home.

 - Why refinance?
 It can reduce your mortgage interest rate, making your monthly payments lower, and puts cash back in your pocket for paying other bills.
 This will help you reduce your debt and improve your credit score.